onsol-labs/ans-documentation/alldomains-pools-v1.0/marketing-your-tld.md

-Second, you will want to create a dedicated Twitter/X account for your new TLD and add it to the TLD list, so we ALL know to follow you!
+Second, you will want to create a dedicated X account for your new TLD and add it to the TLD list, so we ALL know to follow you!

 When people are interested in learning about your custom domain or would like to purchase, you want them to be able to access the information quickly and easily. &#x20;